-LEVEL DESCRIPTION + PROVISION STANDARD ATIC SERVICE CATEGORIES SMALL Pools with a 25 m six lane tank providing basic aquatic services for a local area of 60,000 to 90,000 residents, with capacity for about 200,000 swims per year.
-Skill DevelopmFitness Swimm MEDIUM A multi-tank pool with more specialized aquatic services serving one quarter to one half of the City, with capacity for about 400,000 swims per year.
-Skill DevelopmFitness SwimmTherapy and Residual Content of the second seco ing Swimming LARGE Much more comprehensive multi-tank pools serving all residents of the City, centrally located and easily accessible from all parts of the City, with capacity for about 750,000 to 800,000 swims per year. nent • Sport Training ing • Leadership Training ehab • Special Events wimming ALL-INDOOR AMENITIES The entire inventory of indoor pools should be located such that the vast majority of residents have an indoor pool within about 2-3 km of their residence.
+LEVEL DESCRIPTION + PROVISION STANDARD PRIMARY AQUATIC SERVICE CATEGORIE DELIVERED SMALL Pools with a 25 m six lane tank providing basic aquatic services for a local area of 60,000 to 90,000 residents, with capacity for about 200,000 swims per year.
+Skill DevelopmeFitness Swimmi MEDIUM A multi-tank pool with more specialized aquatic services serving one quarter to one half of the City, with capacity for about 400,000 swims per year.
+Skill DevelopmeFitness SwimmiTherapy and Re ng Swimming LARGE Much more comprehensive multi-tank pools serving all residents of the City, centrally located and easily accessible from all parts of the City, with capacity for about 750,000 to 800,000 swims per year.
+Skill Developme Fitness Swimmi Therapy and Re Recreational Sw ng • Leadership Training hab • Special Events ALL-INDOOR AMENITIES The entire inventory of indoor pools should be located such that the vast majority of residents have an indoor pool within about 2-3 km of their residence.
 (A 3 km radius identifies the area of approximately a 30 minute walk, 9 minute cycle, or 4 minute drive.)
-OUTDOOR AMENITIES The outdoor pool inventory should: Reinvest in Vancouver's existing stand-alone outdoor pools, and expand with new stato ensure reach (approximately a 45 minute walk, 12 minute cycle or 6 minute drive). existing facilities with smaller, new outdoor aquatic experiences co-located with new community centres to increase the geographic density of outdoor aquatic amenities.
-Spray Parks should include a mixture of small, medium and large spray parks, located such majority of residents have a spray park within about 1 - 2km of their residence (approximate) Recreational Swimming Skill Development Lane Swimming Fitness Swimming at outdoor pools Recreation and cooling at spray parks majority of residents have a spray park within about 1 - 2km of their residence (approximately a 10-20 minute walk, 3-6 minute cycle or 1-2 min drive). arshiat haire
+OUTDOOR AMENITIES The outdoor pool inventory should: Reinvest in Vancouver's existing stand-alone outdoor pools, and expand with new standensure reach (approximately a 45 minute walk, 12 minute cycle or 6 minute drive).
+Supplement the existing facilities with smaller, new outdoor aquatic experiences co-loca aquatic and community centres to increase the geographic density of outdoor aquatic ar Spray Parks should include a mixture of small, medium and large spray parks, located such that of residents have a spray park within about 1 - 2km of their residence (approximately a 10-20 minute cycle or 1-2 min drive).
+Recreational Swimming Skill Development Lane Swimming Fitness Swimming at outdoor pools Recreation and cooling at spray parks